 Another owner, Carolyn Allum, was faced with heartbreak as her guide dog was forced to retire after being attacked no fewer than six times.
 Carolyn is backing the campaign, urging owners of other dogs to keep them under control at all times.

-The 2018 Take The Lead campaign was supported by Guide Dogs UK, Suffolk Police, Jollyes, Ipswich Veterinary Centre, Ipswich Central, Suffolk Guide Dog Forum and MP Sandy Martin.
+The Take The Lead campaigns in 2018 and 2019 have had support from partners including Guide Dogs UK, Suffolk Police, Jollyes, Ipswich Veterinary Centre, and Ipswich Central.